Socialization: Planned socialization

 Planned socialization occurs when other people take actions designed to teach or train others.
 This type of socialization can take on many forms and can occur at any point from infancy onward.

 Natural socialization

 Natural socialization occurs when infants and youngsters explore, play and discover the social world around them.
 Natural socialization is easily seen when looking at the young of almost any mammalian species (and some birds).

-Planned socialization is mostly a human phenomenon; all through history, people have been making plans for teaching or training others.
+On the other hand, planned socialization is mostly a human phenomenon; all through history, people have made plans for teaching or training others.
 Both natural and planned socialization can have good and bad qualities: it is useful to learn the best features of both natural and planned socialization in order to incorporate them into life in a meaningful way.